splineops/splineops/docs/user-guide/01_spline_interpolation.rst

 Overview
 --------

 Splines are real functions that are *continuously* defined while being *parameterized* by discrete data.
-This gives access to many interesting operations that would otherwise be illegitimate with purely discrete data since these operations are truly valid in the continuum only, for instance:

-* Differentiation.
-Gradients are often relied upon to detect edges in images, or to minimize some cost function, or in the handling of the differential equations of physical models, while discrete data give access to finite differences, not to gradients;
+They provide a principled bridge between discrete samples and a continuous representation, which makes a number of operations possible (or at least much safer) than in a purely discrete setting:

+* Differentiation: true gradients instead of finite differences, useful for edge detection, variational methods, and differential models.
-* Arbitrary geometric transformations.
-It is very much desirable to be able to evaluate a function at any desired coordinate, while discrete data can be evaluated at the samples only;
+* Arbitrary geometric transformations: evaluation at any real-valued coordinate, not only at sample locations.
-* Specific geometric transformations such as resizing.
-The aliasing inherent with the downsizing of data can be handled much more safely in the continuous domain than it can with discrete data.
+* Resizing and other scale changes: downsampling with reduced aliasing thanks to a continuous-domain model.

 There are many brands of splines.
 In the graphics world, one often relies on splines to represent curves, for instance with nonuniform rational B-splines.
-The SplineOps library is not meant to be used for such applications; in return, it is well-suited to the handling of data defined on a uniform Cartesian grid and offers highly successful tradeoffs between quality of representation and computational efficiency [1]_, [2]_, [3]_, [4]_, [5]_.
+This library is not meant to be used for such applications; instead, it is well-suited to the handling of data defined on a uniform Cartesian grid and offers successful tradeoffs between quality of representation and computational efficiency [1]_, [2]_, [3]_, [4]_, [5]_.

 **Pros**

 * Bridge between the discrete world and the continuous world.
-* Tunable tradeoff between speed and quality.
+* Tunable trade-off between speed and quality.
 * Efficient continuously defined representation of uniform data in multiple dimensions.

 **Cons**

 * The spline may overshoot/undershoot the data samples.
 * Along a path, the spline may not be monotonous in regions where the data samples are.
 * The spline is nonlocal, by which we mean that the update of just one data sample requires the update of the whole spline.

-**Roadmap**

-* In what follows, we first introduce *B-splines* as convenient building blocks of splines.
-We give a productive formula that defines polynomial B-splines and illustrate them.
-* We then build a *spline* as an arbitrary combination of B-splines.
-At first, we do so with exuberance.
-* Finally, we rein in splines and limit ourselves to *regular* splines.
-They allow one to efficiently interpolate discrete data.

 Splines
 -------